acmonpong/dotbackup/README.md

 Example:

+    # myhost_dotconf

     [files]
     ~/bin/application
     ~/bin/*.sh

-    ~/.bash_*
+	# Environment variables can be used.
+    $HOME/.bash_*

     [destination_dir]
     ~/dotfiles

-This configuration will backup the file ~/bin/application, all files in the bin directory with .sh ending and all files in the homedirectory starting with ".bash_".
+This configuration will backup the file ~/bin/application, all files in the bin directory with .sh ending and all files in the home directory starting with ".bash_".